Our Mission Statement

 - We aim to instil hope and build on clients’ strengths.

-The core Family Refugee Support Project work offers refugee and asylum seeking families therapeutic counselling and gardening through a wraparound support model to enable clients to regain their strength and deal with past trauma and difficulties.
+GROW YOUR OWN FUTURE – The original Family Refugee Support Project service offers refugee and asylum seeking parents therapeutic counselling and gardening through a wraparound support model to enable clients to regain their strength, deal with past trauma and difficulties.
+This service is supported through grants from Lloyds Bank Foundation and the Henry Smith Charity.

-Families are able to stay in the service from between 1-3 years, dependent on their needs and how they make use of the service.
+Families are able to stay with the project from between 1-3 years, dependent on their needs and how they make use of the service.

-Clients can be referred to us via primary care services, other mental health or community services or self-referral.
+For all our services, clients can be referred to us via primary care services, other mental health or community services or via self-referral, from within our geographical service areas.
 Click the button below to make a referral.

 Need our help?
 Get in touch.